chaNcharge/Secure-Chat_discord/README.md

 4. Restart Discord.
 5. Open a direct message and start using the secure text box provided by the plugin.

+### Build Instuctions (if needed)

+To rebuild the webpack if edited please run the fallowing in command line:

+1. npm install
+2. npm run build

 ## Usage

 Once installed, using Secure Discord is straightforward: